Automating-GIS-processes/Lesson-1-Intro-Python-GIS/Lesson/Intro-Python-GIS.md

 We have already used few Python modules for conducting different tasks, such as **numpy** for doing mathematical calculations or **matplotlib** for visualizing our data.
 From now on, we will familiarize ourselves with punch of other Python modules that are useful when doing data analysis or different GIS tasks.

-One drawback when compared to using a specific GIS-software such as ArcGIS, is that all of your GIS tools are under different Python modules and created by different developers.
+One drawback when compared to using a specific GIS-software such as ArcGIS, is that GIS tools are spread under different Python modules and created by different developers.
 This means that you need to familiarize yourself with many different modules (and their documentation), whereas e.g. in ArcGIS everything is packaged under a same module called **[arcpy](http://desktop.arcgis.com/en/arcmap/10.3/analyze/arcpy/what-is-arcpy-.htm)**.